lol-qwop/lol-qwop/SPEC.md

 ## info

-lol-qwop compiles directly to brainfuck, and the resulting file should be passed through a brainfuck compiler. the commands are this:
+lol-qwop compiles directly to brainfuck, and the resulting file should be passed through a brainfuck compiler.

 ## files